-Some other buttons on the toolbar also provide audio features.
-One lets you create a ScoreFitter background music clip; another in the same group lets you record a voice-over.
+For instance, the timeline toolbar includes a button for a pop-up audio mixer and a button for controlling clip dynamics with keyframes.
+One button lets you create a ScoreFitter background music clip; another in the same group lets you record a voice-over.
 Further along on the toolbar is a toggle button for audio scrubbing; which allows you to monitor audio in brief snatches as you drag the scrubber along the timeline.